 - Clean the skin thoroughly to remove debris every few days.
-Use shampoo for hair washing; debris becomes softer and is more easily removed. - Use a non-alcoholic baby wipe to clean the area around the abutment during the first period before the skin is fully healed. - Use an extra soft cleaning brush or a cotton swab to clean around the outside and towards the inside of the abutment once healing has progressed sufficiently.
+Use shampoo for hair washing; debris softens and is thus more easily removed. - Use a non-alcoholic baby wipe to clean the area around the abutment during the first period before the skin is fully healed. - Use an extra-soft cleaning brush or a cotton swab to clean around the outside and towards the inside of the abutment once healing has progressed sufficiently.
 Antibacterial soap is recommended. - Note the importance of cleaning both inside and all around the skin-penetrating abutment.
-This is important to prevent debris build-up.
+This is important for the prevention of debris buildup.

-• Replace brush
+• Replace the brush

-If a cleaning brush is used replace it about once every 3 months.
+If a cleaning brush is used, replace it about once every 3 months.
 Bilaterally implanted patients should have two brushes, one dedicated for each side.